-3.36.
-Prior to each ordinary meeting of the Council, the General Manager may arrange a premeeting briefing session to brief Councillors on business to be considered at the meeting.

-- Pre-meeting briefing sessions may also be held for extraordinary meetings of the Council and meetings of committees of the Council. - 3.37.
-Pre-meeting briefing sessions are to be held in the absence of the public - 3.38.
-Pre-meeting briefing sessions may be held by audio-visual link. - 3.39.
-The Mayor or General Manager or a member of staff nominated by the Mayor or General Manager is to preside at pre-meeting briefing sessions. - 3.40.
-Councillors must not use pre-meeting briefing sessions to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal Council or committee meeting at which the item of business is to be considered. - 3.41.
-Councillors (including the Mayor) must declare and manage as they become aware of it any conflicts of interest they may have in relation to any item of business that is the subject of a briefing at a pre-meeting briefing session, in the same way that they are required to do so at a Council or committee meeting.
-The Council is to maintain a written record of all conflict of interest declarations made at pre-meeting briefing sessions and how the conflict of interest was managed by the Councillor who made the declaration. - 3.42.
-Councillors should reasonably inform themselves of any business to be considered at the meeting and if clarification is required this should be sought prior to the meeting.
+- 3.33 Prior to each ordinary meeting of the Council, the General Manager may arrange an Agenda Review Meeting to brief Councillors on business to be considered at the meeting.
+Agenda Review Meetings may also be held for extraordinary meetings of the Council and meetings of committees of the Council. - 3.34 Agenda Review Meetings are to be held in the absence of the public. - 3.35 Agenda Review Meetings may be held by audio-visual link. - 3.36 The Mayor or General Manager or a member of staff nominated by the Mayor or General Manager is to preside at Agenda Review Meetings. - 3.37 Councillors must not use Agenda Review Meetings to debate or make preliminary decisions on items of business they are being briefed on, and any debate and decision-making must be left to the formal Council or committee meeting at which the item of business is to be considered. - 3.38 Councillors (including the Mayor) must declare and manage as they become aware of it any conflicts of interest they may have in relation to any item of business that is the subject of an item at an Agenda Review Meeting in the same way that they are required to do so at a Council or committee meeting.
+The Council is to maintain a written record of all conflict of interest declarations made at Agenda Review Meetings and how the conflict of interest was managed by the Councillor who made the declaration. - 3.39 Councillors should reasonably inform themselves of any business to be considered at the meeting and if clarification is required this should be sought prior to the meeting.

-4. PUBLIC ACCESS
+4 PUBLIC ACCESS